Internal Parasites and Deworming, Pet Care Basics

 Deworming Cats and Kittens

+What dewormers are best for cats and how do you deworm a cat at home?
 Cats will inevitably pick up parasites, so it's important to deworm before the parasites cause medical issues.
-Read on how and when to deworm queens, kittens and adult cats.
+Learn how and when to deworm queens, kittens and adult cats.

 Written by: Marty Greer, DVM

 Marty Greer, Doctor of Veterinary Medicine, has 35+ years’ experience in veterinary medicine, with special interests in canine reproduction and pediatrics.
 She received her Doctor of Veterinary Medicine from Iowa State University in 1981.
 She’s served as Revival’s Director of Veterinary Services since 2019.